Starting salaries for tour managers in full-time employment typically range from £15,000 to £20,000 plus board and lodging when on tour.

 Job levels are affected by the political and economic climate in the UK and overseas.

-Tour managers are always on show during a tour so your appearance and clothing must be smart and behaviour exemplary.
+Tour managers are always on show during a tour so your appearance and clothing must be smart and your behaviour exemplary.
 Most tour managers wear a uniform.

 The amount of free time available and opportunities to socialise vary, but this can be a very rewarding job balanced with the demands of working with people in variable circumstances.